 To be open to residents of all countries including Pakistan, Bangladesh, China and Sri Lanka, those availing of the medical visa – with a validity of one year that can be extended for another year by the FRRO (Foreign Regional Registration Office) and thereafter by the Union home ministry – would, however, be required to register themselves with the local FRRO within 14 days of their arrival at the place of treatment here .

-The medical visa would benefit foreigners seeking speciality treatment, both allopathic and in Indian systems of medicine, in recognized / registered hospitals or treatment centres.
+The medical visa would benefit foreigners seeking specialty treatment, both allopathic and in Indian systems of medicine, in recognized / registered hospitals or treatment centers.